grzegorznowak/ansible-nvm-node/README.md

                                             # but I've not covered that in tests etc.
     nvm_dir: "/var/lib/nvm"                 # for global (default) installation.
 Follow the same rule as the nvm_user_name variable
     nvm_node_version: "8.11.3"              # the node version to install via nvm
+    nvm_install_globally: []                # libraries to intall globally and symlink, look further down for details

 ## Example playbook